-We believe we can give you the best value by gaining a deep understanding of your business including your objectives and challenges.
-Our expert team can guide your business to the most efficient and beneficial solution.
+At Nevett Ford, we believe we can give you the best value by gaining a deep understanding of your business, including your objectives and challenges.
+Our expert team of corporate lawyers in Melbourne can guide your business to the most efficient and beneficial solution.

 We prefer relationships that are not transactional and strive to establish a lasting quality relationship with you so we can be a trusted resource throughout your journey.

 Our experience with our clientele demonstrates not only long lasting relationships, but strengthening ones, that are continually growing in breadth and scope.

 Our business law team of corporate lawyers in Melbourne are highly skilled, with a blend of experience and expertise across a comprehensive range of corporate/business and commercial matters.

 Corporate and business

 - business structuring and succession – including companies, trusts, partnerships and many shapes of co-investment,

 - sales and acquisitions of businesses (shares or assets), including transaction due diligence and risk advice,

 - business services agreements including advising on and documenting day to day legal arrangements,